goleaf/traviant46.prus.dev/docs/backend-stack.md

 - **Spatie laravel-permission** handles role/permission assignment.
 Model alliance, sitter, and staff roles with dedicated permission groups.
 Expose a policy layer so controllers and jobs authorise sensitive operations.
+- **Village policy guard** ensures only the owning player or an authorised sitter with the required delegation permission can interact with a village.
+  Register `App\\Policies\\VillagePolicy` in the `AuthServiceProvider` so that Livewire components and controllers consistently deny access for every other actor.

 ## Background Processing